longqh3/RNA-SSNV/README.rst

 P.S.
 Train your own discriminant model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although we used 511 cases of TCGA LUAD RNA-WES paired data to train our discriminant model, other non-cancerous RNA somatic mutations may exhibit **different patterns of FP calls**.
+Although we used 511 cases of TCGA LUAD RNA-WES paired data to train our discriminant model, other non-cancerous RNA somatic mutations or non-bulk RNA-Seq data may exhibit **different patterns of FP calls**.
 In that case, our model may not served as expected, and a customized model was required to be trained on your own.

 Data-preparation
 --------------------